suchoX/addIt/README.md

 # AddIt

-A simple addition game built with Flutter
+A simple addition game built with Flutter.
+Jusy answer if the addition displayed is right or wrong within 3 seconds

 ## Getting Started